agritheory/electronic_payments/docs/index.md

 Once the app is installed and configured, you can begin utilizing its features.

 Electronic Payments is set up to allow portal users to log in and add credit card and ACH payment methods associated with their account.
 Credit card payment methods are available to add for customers (not suppliers) using either Authorize.net or Stripe.
-ACH payment methods are available with Authorize.net and Mercury, must be a checking account, and may be added for suppliers (the account they'll receive a payment into) or customers.
+ACH payment methods are available with Authorize.net, Mercury, or Wise, must be a checking account, and may be added for suppliers (the account they'll receive a payment into) or customers.

 The payment amount currency for a transaction will use the ERPNext instance's global default, however, [Authorize.net's eCheck user guide documentation](https://www.authorize.net/content/dam/documents/en/echeck-user-guide.pdf) specifies that eCheck services process transactions only in US dollars.
 It's your responsibility to ensure the Electronic Payments application only processes appropriate transactions.
-Mercury has the capability to make transfers in a variety of currencies, however the application currently only supports transfers to US accounts.
+Mercury and Wise have the capability to make transfers in a variety of currencies, however the application currently only supports transfers to US accounts.

 Note that the payment method details are never saved on your system at any point.
 The app immediately passes the data to the provider API and, if the API successfully creates a payment method, it only saves the provider's token and last few account or card digits to identify that payment method.